Skip to content

 Step-by-step under the hood

-1. atl tick captures the markers
+1. atl tick captures the markers and signals

 • discovers this project's Claude Code transcripts modified since the last tick,

-• enqueues each into the durable queue exactly once — idempotency comes from the queue's content-hash dedup, so re-draining the same text enqueues nothing new.
+• enqueues each into the durable queue exactly once — idempotency comes from the queue's content-hash dedup, so re-draining the same text enqueues nothing new,

 2. The durable queue